A serious surgical event is a major error during surgery.

 What does this data mean?

-After three years and more than 115,000 surgeries, only 0.0026 percent of our patients have had a serious event during surgery.
+Over five years and more than 190,000 surgeries, less than 1 percent of our patients have had a serious event during surgery.

 Why do we track serious surgical events?

 No child should ever have a serious surgical event while at Children’s.
 So we track how our patients are doing.
 The staff at Children’s works hard to take safety measure to lessen the risk to patients and help make sure they have the desired outcome.

 How does Children’s help ensure we are providing high-quality care?